plugget/plugget-blender-addon/README.md

-⚠️ For a more advanced & up-to-date UI, see the [plugget qt addon](https://github.com/plugget/plugget-qt-addon)
+⚠️ For a more advanced & up-to-date UI, see the [plugget qt addon](https://github.com/plugget/plugget-qt-addon) repo
 This repo is not actively developed anymore

 # Plugget installer add-on